The Most Welcoming Yacht Club on Lake Ontario Since 1881 !

 It is one of the oldest yacht clubs on Lake Ontario, and celebrated its 125th anniversary the summer of 2006.
 One of the founding clubs in the Lake Yacht Racing Association, Oswego was the host of many yachting events in its early years.

 In the recent past OYC has hosted several major regattas such as the Flying Scott North American Championships, J 24 District and Great Lakes, the 2012 Lake Yacht Racing Association Annual Regatta, the Eastern Yachting Conference Regatta, and the Oswego County Hospice Cup Regatta, and two Hospice National Regattas.
+In addition to these regattas, the club holds a variety of Club races every year: the Selkirk/Oswego Lighthouse race, the Great Pumpkin Race, the Haul-out Challenge, the Commodore’s Cup, the July 4th Firecracker Jam and the J/24 Frostbite series, to name just a few.

 The Oswego Yacht Club is much more than just a racing club.
 A variety of other boating and social activities are held throughout the year.
 The club organizes and hosts the annual Blessing of the Fleet for all Oswego boaters, which ushers in the new boating season.
 All area boaters, power and sail, are invited to participate.

-The Try-it Sailing program and sponsors of the Oswego School District sailing program serve to teach youth and non-racers in the area about basic boating safety, seamanship, and fundamentals of racing.
+Our Try Sailing program and sponsors of the Oswego School District sailing program serve to teach youth and non-racers in the area about basic boating safety, seamanship, and fundamentals of racing.

 OYC’s biggest asset is its members.
 Friendships are made and camaraderie shared amongst people who value the time they spend on the water, whether in sailboats or powerboats.
 However, one need not own a boat to be a member of the Club.